 Looking back at the four Alien films and the two Predator films, there's a total of six films that are R-rated, and these aren't soft R films.
 Both Predator films are highly graphic in the violence department, and the chest bursting scenes of the Alien films are a source of talk anytime you bring up the films.
 So who exactly was Fox targeting when they decided to go for a PG-13 Alien vs. Predator if the built-in audience was obviously anticipating another R-rated and violence filled thriller?
 Who the hell knows?

 I could go on and on about the endless problems plaguing Terminator Suckvation.
 I could use this in University lectures about how not to make a movie.
 But the truth is, most of the problems stem from one particular factor: the PG-13 rating.
-I mean c'mon, this is a war movie for which one person gets killed.
+I mean c'mon, this is a war movie in which one person gets killed.
 And when they're shot, they just slump over.
 How unsightly.

 Now look, it's not as if a few instances of CGI blood and a few f-bombs could fix this movie.
 Not by a long shot.
 But the decision to absolutely neuter this entry to the Terminator franchise took its toll on everything.
 The story, the characters, the dialogue, the action, and the intensity.
 Without the freedom to swear, it feels like the characters are always in control, hence no intensity and no sense that the characters are in danger.
 Without the freedom to craft a gritty, powerful war movie, the film looks crisp and clean, the story is unbelievably uninteresting, and the action is unexciting.